 I used to think of day trips from Kyoto as perfunctory, and maybe even pointless.
-After all, there are so many things to do in Kyoto (the city proper, I mean) that little impetus to leave it behind exists.
+After all, there are so many amazing things to do in Kyoto (the city proper, I mean) that little impetus to leave it behind exists.

 How to Fit Day Trips into Your Kyoto Itinerary

-Logically speaking, this presents two possible solutions.
+Logically speaking, there are two possible solutions.
 The obvious one, assuming you’ll have the time, is to stay longer in Kyoto.
 Four or five days in Kyoto allows you the possibility for one or two easy day trips, and more if you plan your stay efficiency.
 The second is to start with efficiency: By combining Higashiyama and Arashiyama (or Fushimi) into one of your three days, you open up another for day trips.

 The Best Day Trips from Kyoto

 As was the case with day trips from Osaka, Nara is among the best day trips from Kyoto (JR Pass users take note: this one is free!), whether you go there to feed the city’s population of urban deer, or marvel at some of the oldest and most impressive wooden architecture on the planet.
 Even better, you can use the JR Pass to get to and from your Nara day trip: Simply ride the JR Nara line from Kyoto all the way to the city.

 TIP: You can couple your day trip to Nara from Kyoto with a hike up Fushimi Inari Shrine, though you should take care.
 Whether you stop at the shrine on the outbound or inbound portion of your journey, you’ll need to take the “Local” Nara line, as this is the only one that stops at Inari Station.